iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

 \textbf{Result Analysis}.
 To better understand the strength and limitations of the approaches, we further analyzed the ML tasks in both benchmarks.

 A failed case for all evaluated methods, including \tool, occurred during \textit{MLSP 2013 Bird Classification} task from \mlebench.
 The goal is to identify bird species in 10-second audio clips within noisy environments (e.g., wind, rain, or buzzing insects).
-This multi-label audio classification task is challenging because they have to extract sophisticated features from noisy acoustic environments and correctly synchronize disparate data artifacts, including raw waveforms, metadata, and label mappings.
+This multi-label audio classification task is challenging because methods have to extract sophisticated features from noisy acoustic environments and correctly synchronize disparate data artifacts, including raw waveforms, metadata, and label mappings.
 However, the task description provided insufficient clarity regarding the specific ID mapping between audio files and labels.
 Since even \textit{Guideline Agent} relies on textual descriptions and initial profiling produced by \textit{Task Analyzer} and \textit{Profiling Agent} to infer join logic, it synthesized a flawed strategic blueprint.
 This flaw was propagated to \textit{Preprocessing Coder}, which subsequently generated defective join logic that resulted in unrecoverable runtime exceptions.
 Thus, this case underscores a fundamental limitation of LLM-based AutoML: regardless of modular isolation or code-verifiable safeguards, the system's operational integrity highly relies on the clarity and completeness of the initial problem semantics.

 In contrast, for \textit{PetFinder (Adoption Pred.)}\footnote{PetFinder - Adoption Prediction: \textit{https://www.kaggle.com/compe titions/petfinder-adoption-prediction}} from \imlbench, \tool achieved a score of 0.67 while all the others failed ($P_{norm} = 0$).
 This task requires the integration of diverse data modalities, including tabular metadata, image directories, and unstructured text descriptions, linked through a common \texttt{PetID}.
-The other methods frequently failed in such environments because the entanglement of data-loading and feature engineering creates complex bugs that exceed the recovery capabilities of standard automated debugging.
+The other methods frequently failed in such settings because the entanglement of data loading and feature engineering creates complex bugs that exceed the recovery capabilities of standard automated debugging.